nlturner2/CS690-Project/Documentation/Deployment.md

 		1.5.Click on "Change settings for all users".
 		1.6.Check the box were it says "Run this program as an administrator", then press "Ok".
 		1.7 try to the run program again.
+	2.If you get "error 403" while running the program.
+		2.1 This error happens due to many requests sent to the server in a short period of time.
+		2.2 The program will function after few hours when the resriction to your IP is removed from the server.
+		2.3 The program will function normally if you change your IP address.